-- · an individual who is classified as a nonresident alien;
+- an individual who is classified as a nonresident alien for United States federal income tax purposes;

-- · a foreign corporation; or
+- a foreign corporation; or

-- · a foreign estate or trust.
+- a foreign estate or trust.

-"Non-U.S. Holder" does not include a holder who is an individual present in the United States for 183 days or more in a taxable year of the disposition of the class A common stock and who is not otherwise a resident of the United States for United States federal income tax purposes.
-Such a holder should consult his or her own tax advisor regarding the United States federal income tax consequences of the purchase, ownership or disposition of our class A common stock.
+"Non-U.S. Holder" does not include a holder who is an individual present in the United States for 183 days or more in the taxable year of the disposition of our class A common stock and who is not otherwise a resident of the United States for United States federal income tax purposes.
+Such a holder should consult his or her own tax advisor regarding the United States federal income tax consequences of the sale, exchange or other disposition of the debentures or common stock.